 Car safety technology is becoming more sophisticated with every new generation.
 A key development in recent years has been the introduction of brake support technology.
 While how each system works varies, the result is the same.
-The system monitors the distance to the car in front, and warns the driver if there is the risk of collision.
+The brake support system monitors the distance to the car in front and warns the driver if there is the risk of collision.
+Depending on the system, it can also adjust the braking force or brake the car autonomously to prevent a crash or minimise damage.
 In fact, this new technology has now become a requirement for the full 5-star Euro NCAP rating.
 Suzuki offers two versions of this technology: Dual Camera Brake Support and Radar Brake Support.
 But how do the two systems work?
 How do they differ?
 Here’s our quick explainer for the brake support systems from Suzuki.

 As the name suggests, Dual Camera Brake Support uses two cameras located behind the rear view mirror.
 These cameras monitor the road ahead for vehicles and pedestrians.
 If it detects a risk of collision, the system does the following: